cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023/parametric_exercise.md

 w_sig.Write()
 f_out.Close()
 ```
 We have successfully constructed a parametric model to fit the shape of the signal peak.
-But we also need to know the yield/normalisation of the signal process.
+But we also need to know the yield/normalisation of the ggH signal process.
 In the SM, the ggH event yield is equal to:

 $$ N = \sigma_{ggH} \cdot \mathcal{B}^{\gamma\gamma} \cdot \epsilon \cdot \mathcal{L}$$

-Where $\sigma_{ggH}$ is the SM cross section, $\mathcal{B}^{\gamma\gamma}$ is the SM branching fraction of the Higgs boson to two photons, $\epsilon$ is the efficiency factor and corresponds to the fraction of the total ggH events landing in the Tag0 analysis category.
+Where $\sigma_{ggH}$ is the SM ggH cross section, $\mathcal{B}^{\gamma\gamma}$ is the SM branching fraction of the Higgs boson to two photons, $\epsilon$ is the efficiency factor and corresponds to the fraction of the total ggH events landing in the Tag0 analysis category.
 Finally $\mathcal{L}$ is the integrated luminosity.

 In this example, the ggH MC events are normalised to $\sigma_{ggH} \cdot \mathcal{B}^{\gamma\gamma}$ **before any selection**, taking the values from the [LHCHWG twiki](https://twiki.cern.ch/twiki/bin/view/LHCPhysics/LHCHWG#Production_cross_sections_and_de).
 Therefore, we can calculate the efficiency factor $\epsilon$ by taking the sum of weights in the MC dataset and dividing through by $\sigma_{ggH} \cdot \mathcal{B}^{\gamma\gamma}$.
 ```python